brightbytes/sql-cms/README.md

   - **CopyFromRunner**: Requires specification a file to be imported from S3, and requires that its sql field be a `COPY ...
 FROM STDIN ...` type of SQL statement

-  - **SqlRunner**: Allows its sql field to be any type of DDL statement (CREATE) or DML statement (INSERT, UPDATE, DELETE, but not SELECT, since that would be pointless) other than those that read from or write to S3 files (COPY, UNLOAD, LOAD).
+  - **SqlRunner**: Allows its sql field to be any type of DDL statement (CREATE) or DML statement (INSERT, UPDATE, DELETE, but not SELECT, since that would be pointless) other than those that read from or write to S3 files (COPY).

   - **CopyToRunner**: Requires specification of an s3 file location to which to export data, and requires that its sql field be a `COPY ...
 TO STDOUT ...` type of SQL statement

   - **AutoLoadRunner**: Requires only the specification of a file to be imported from S3 and a :table_name param, and introspects on the file's header, creates a table with string columns based upon the sql-identifier-coerced version of the headers, and loads the table from the file.
 Accepts a :name_type_map param to create the indicated columns as the indicated types, e.g. { params: { name_type_map: { my_column: :integer } } }.
 Also accepts an :indexed_columns param with an array of columns to index.
 At this time, additional features are deliberately not supported: if a more-complex scenario is required, define a `RailsMigrationRunner` transform and a `CopyFromRunner` transform.

-  - **UnloadRunner**: **Not yet implemented** -  Will be a Redshift-specific version of CopyToRunner, to be added when Redshift support is added.

 - **TransformDependency**: An association of one Transform with another where the Prerequisite Transform must be run before the Postrequisite Transform.
 Every Workflow has a TransformDependency-based DAG that is resolved at Run-time into a list of groups of Transforms, where each Transform in a given group may be run in parallel with all other Transforms in that group.